Lieb-Mattis states for robust entangled differential phase sensing

 The remainder of the manuscript is organized as follows.
 In Sec.~\ref{sec:DifferentialSensing}, we introduce the formalism for differential phase sensing with two nodes, each comprising an ensemble of spin-1/2 atoms.
 Sec.~\ref{sec:DFS} reviews the concept of a DFS and explains how it can eliminate the effects of common laser noise, followed by a discussion in Sec.~\ref{Sec:Precision} of the fundamental limits on sensor precision.
-In Sec.~\ref{sec:RobustSensing}, we describe the notion of a robust differential sensor, starting with the optimal two-body observable in Sec.~\ref{sec:tow-body}, then identifying in Sec.~\ref{sec:TargetState} a target entangled state that achieves Heisenberg scaling while being less susceptible to local noise than a GHZ-state.
+Section~\ref{sec:tow-body} identifies the two-body observable that is optimal within the decoherence-free subspace.
+Building on this result, Sec.~\ref{sec:TargetState} introduces a target entangled state that achieves Heisenberg scaling.
 Sec.~\ref{sec:Cavity} details two practical methods for generating entanglement between sensor nodes via a shared cavity \cite{periwal2021programmable}.
 In Sec.~\ref{sec:unitary_preparation}, we propose a unitary preparation scheme based on a bosonic two-mode squeezing interaction realizable with multilevel alkaline-earth atoms, while Sec.~\ref{sec:stochastic_preparation} discusses a stochastic preparation approach that exploits collective emission.
 Although this latter method yields only a $\sqrt{N}$ improvement beyond the standard quantum limit (rather than full Heisenberg scaling), it can be directly implemented on present-day experiments and is robust to particle-number fluctuations, a significant concern in cavity-based experiments.
 Finally, Sec.~\ref{sec:Outlook} concludes with a summary and outlook for future applications.